Charles I of Anjou: War with Aragon

 Skirmishes and raids continued to occur in southern Italy.
-Aragonese guerrillas attacked Catona and killed Peter of Alençon in January 1283; the Aragonese seized Reggio Calabria in February; and the Sicilian admiral, Roger of Lauria, annihilated a newly raised Provençal fleet at Malta in April.
+Aragonese guerrillas attacked Catona and killed Peter of Alençon in January 1283; the Aragonese seized Reggio Calabria in February; and the Sicilian admiral, Roger of Lauria, defeated a newly raised Provençal fleet at Malta in April.
 However, tensions arose between the Aragonese and the Sicilians and in May 1283 one of the leaders of the anti-Angevin rebellion, Walter of Caltagirone, was executed for his secret correspondence with Charles's agents.
 Pope Martin declared the war against Aragon a crusade and conferred the kingdom upon Philip III of France's son, Charles of Valois, on 2 February 1284.

 Charles started to raise new troops and a fleet in Provence, and instructed his son, Charles of Salerno, to maintain a defensive posture until his return.
 Roger of Lauria based a small squadron on the island of Nisida to blockade Naples in May 1284.
 Charles of Salerno attempted to destroy the squadron, but most of his fleet was captured, and he himself was taken prisoner after a short, sharp fight on 5 June.
 News of the reverse caused a riot in Naples, but the papal legate, Gerard of Parma, crushed it with the assistance of local noblemen.
 Charles learnt of the disaster when he landed at Gaeta on 6 June.
 He was furious at Charles of Salerno and his disobedience.
 He allegedly stated that "Who loses a fool loses nothing", referring to his son's capture.

 Charles left Naples for Calabria on 24 June 1284.
-A large armyreportedly 10,000 mounted warriors and 40,000 foot-soldiersaccompanied him as far as Reggio Calabria.
+A large army—reportedly 10,000 mounted warriors and 40,000 foot-soldiers—accompanied him as far as Reggio Calabria.
 He laid siege to the town by sea and land in late July.
 His fleet approached the coast of Sicily, but his troops could not land in the island.
 After Lauria landed troops near Reggio Calabria, Charles had to lift the siege and retreat from Calabria on 3 August.